 For further details see:

-For further information, and to be added to our mailing list, please contact Bob Stern (firstname.lastname@example.org)
+For further information, please contact Bob Stern: email@example.com

 23 Feb 2017, 6pm Road House (1989) Jenny Saul Pain, Virtue, Language, Gender